 Project Description

+This Project proposes to construct a 1.1-mile bicycle protected path along Mines Avenue from the Rio Hondo Channel to the San Gabriel River.
 Mines Avenue is an 80-foot wide two-lane undivided roadway that functions as a collector facility from the City’s western edge to Passons Boulevard.
 Mines Avenue allows for east-west circulation in the central portion of the City and provides pedestrians, cyclists and motorists direct connection to principle arterials Paramount Boulevard and Rosemead Boulevard at signalized intersections.
 Mines Avenue is located between two regional bike trails, the Rio Hondo Bike Path to the west and San Gabriel River Bike Trail to the east.
 The protected bike lane along Mines Avenue will improve regional mobility by providing a safe and protected facility to connect the two regional bike trails.

 Project Schedule

-Bidding Construction Start– Fall/Winter 2022
+Bidding Construction Start– Spring/Fall 2023

-Construction End – Spring 2024
+Construction End – Summer 2024

 Project Funding